DamienFooxx/DoorCardGenerator/README.md

 Generates Doorcards from a power point template using Microsoft Response forms responses.

-Handed down from Paturi Karthikm, Hsu Stanley and modified and maintained by Damien Foo.
+Handed down from Paturi Karthik, Hsu Stanley and modified and maintained by Damien Foo.

 ## Files/Folders You Don't Need to Modify